danieljpark/RiotServerStatus/README.md

 Build:
-Recommend build with Android Studio
+-Recommend build with Android Studio

 Usage:
 1.Upon Launch choose the default region, (which will push notifications on the status of that server)